Overview

 The Portfolio is built around a long-term strategic, U.S. Large Cap stock sector allocation

-mainly invested in common stock, preferred stocks, master limited partnerships and bonds
+invested in common stock, preferred stocks, master limited partnerships and bonds that are

-that are appropriate proxies for the above mentioned sectors.
-The Dividend Focus
+appropriate proxies for the above mentioned sectors.
+The Dividend Focus Investment

-Investment objective is designed for an investor with a desire for income and a higher
+objective is designed for an investor with a desire for income and a higher tolerance for

 8. Aggressive All Risk: Seeks maximum growth of capital.
 The portfolio is built around a